-Chocolate cake, flavored with root beer extract, then painted in root beer syrup, making it super moist, with a light, fluffy and not too sweet shortening (Crisco) based icing.
-The root beer cake is topped with marshmallow fluff to look like melted ice cream, with a cherry on top!
+Chocolate cake, flavored with root beer extract, then painted in root beer syrup, making it super moist, with a light, fluffy, and not too sweet shortening (Crisco) based icing.
+This root beer cake is topped with marshmallow fluff to look like melted ice cream, with a cherry on top!
 If you are looking for birthday cake recipes, this is your cake!
+This root beer cake recipe pairs well with a summer meal such as Beef on a Bun and Slow Cooker New England Baked Beans.

 For this root beer cake, you'll need: